How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 When I was a mortgage broker, I helped homeowners do this all the time.
 The people who made this switch never regretted it.
 This only works if the numbers make sense.

 A lower rate is great, but refinancing comes with closing costs, and those can eat into the savings if you’re not careful.
-If you plan to stay in your home long-term, refinancing to a shorter loan term can be a game-changer.
+If you’ve been asking how do I pay off my mortgage early, refinancing to a shorter term is one of the most proven strategies.

 Before jumping in, calculate the break-even point, how long it takes for the savings to outweigh the fees.
 If that timeline is reasonable, refinancing can be a strong tool for eliminating debt faster.